-Global music industry revenue totaled $18.9 billion in 2018.
+Global music industry revenue totaled $23.1 billion in 2020 and grew 27% during the first half of 2021.
 Most of that money was drummed up by large record labels like Universal Music Group, Sony Music Entertainment, and Warner Music Group.
 However, about 38% came from independent record labels.

 If you want to know how to set up a record label, this guide will get you started.

 Starting a record label comes with a deep playlist of perks.
 Here are some of the benefits of starting this kind of business:

 - Control: As the owner and operator of a music label, you’re in complete control of every decision.
 From the type of music you want to promote to the marketing plan that gets your music out to fans, every choice is yours.

 - Create and share original music: Few people are true creators, but a record label is all about working with artists to create new music and experiences that touch the human heart.